MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication.md

 4. You can filter the tokens by status: Active, Inactive, or Generated.

-    - Generated are tokens that have never been used.
+    - **Generated:** Tokens that have never been used.
-    - Active are tokens that were generated and were used within the past seven days.
+    - **Active:** Tokens that were generated and were used within the past seven days.
-    - Inactive were used but there was no activity in the last seven days.
+    - **Inactive:** Tokens that were used but there was no activity in the last seven days.

 5. After you generate a new token, you'll be provided with a new URL to use to access the Cloud App Security portal.